Home Battery FAQ

 The questions I get from homeowners every week, answered without the marketing fluff.
 By Rick Laughhunn — Texas Master Electrician.

-Does standalone battery storage qualify for the 30% federal tax credit?
+Does standalone battery storage still qualify for the 30% federal tax credit in 2026?

 How big a battery do I need for whole-home backup?